How and why applications are added to Azure AD

 - Attribute mappings (User provisioning)

-- For more detailed information on the service principal and application objects, see the Azure AD Graph REST API reference documentation:
+- For more detailed information on the service principal and application objects, see the Microsoft Graph API reference documentation:

 Why do applications integrate with Azure AD?